GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 You can choose the **Android** option to use the Bubblewrap and select the **Meta Quest compatible** checkbox.

-// TODO: replace by 2.png

-{% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/sWjB34HjwjatCMUz39Q3.png", alt="Packaging PWAs with PWABuilder using Bubblewrap.", width="683", height="512" %}
+{% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/jLnuUwLBi73HGXiv3XUy.png", alt="Packaging PWAs with PWABuilder using Bubblewrap.", width="800", height="600" %}

 {% Aside 'note' %}
 Pro tip: since PWABuilder is a PWA itself that works everywhere there is a browser, you can open it